fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_data_sources_and_systems/streams/01_streams.rst

 Streams
 =======

 A data stream is a live data source that delivers instances sequentially.
 Unlike offline datasets, data instances cannot be scanned on demand in case of streams.
 Data instances are only available at the order they arrive.
-For example, a data stream can be thought of as a live signal from RADIO sensors, where new data instances are available with time, therefore complete data is not available directly.
+For example, think of a live RADIO signal that delivers new data with time, however, complete access to entire data is not possible.

 .. image::
     images/stream_processor.png
     :width: 350 px
     :align: center

 In industrial scenarios, with more and more complex systems the amount of live data delivered by the systems increases rapidly.
 This high amount of live data can be leveraged to take optimal decisions for processes.
 This real-time data